microbialinformatics/microbialinformatics.github.io/index.md

 ----

 ### Projects
-The following links go to github repositories that have the two projects for the course:
+The following links go to github repositories that have the two projects for the course.
+Each project accounts for 25% of the grade:

 * [Project 01](https://github.com/microbialinformatics/project1): Data analysis (Due 10/24/2014)